tdyer/rails-overview-lesson/ActiveRecordValidations.md

 #### Showing [Errors](http://guides.rubyonrails.org/active_record_validations.html#working-with-validation-errors).

-ActiveRecord models have a an `errors` method that returns an instance of [ActiveModel::Errors](http://api.rubyonrails.org/classes/ActiveModel/Errors.html)
+ActiveRecord models have a `errors` method that returns an instance of [ActiveModel::Errors](http://api.rubyonrails.org/classes/ActiveModel/Errors.html)

 This `errors` object behaves like a Ruby Hash were you can show error messages. _Let's have a look at it._